tomsabala/CGEO/README.md

 # CGEO

-<p>This project is a collection of several Computational Geometry Algorithms and Applications.
+<p>This project is a collection of several algorithms and applications of computational geometry.

-The algorithms are implemented in C++ and are wrapped with PyBind11 to use in Python.

-The reason for the project is educational, I am challenging my self with implementing the algorithms so I can understand the theoretic material better.
+It is built for quick and easy use of well-known performance-oriented algorithms and important data structures in the field of computational geometry in any Python program.

-This is an on-going project and has new features every now and then.</p>
+This is an ongoing project, some features are done and ready, and some are under construction.</p>

-## List Of Implementations
+## Features
 <p>You can find the followong algorithms available:

 * [Convex Hull](https://github.com/tomsabala/CGEO/blob/main/2D/Algorithms_2D/ConvexHull2D.cpp)